 The “Farmers” registered a ruling in the Seimas on Thursday over a new parliamentary investigation, which would span from 2008 and 2016.
 During the investigation, the majority proposes to examine related individuals and their groups’ potentially illegal influence on the country’s political processes, elections, parliamentary coalition formation, the activities and financing of individual politicians, parties and civic movements.

 “It appears laughable to me.
 To me, I can say this looks stupid.
-Unfortunately, neither the Constitution Seimas Statute do not protect from the stupidity of the majority, which I believe is reaching a critical mass,” A. Kubilius, head of cabinet in 2008-2012, evaluated the “Farmer” initiative.
+Unfortunately, neither the Constitution nor the Seimas Statute do not protect from the stupidity of the majority, which I believe is reaching a critical mass,” A. Kubilius, head of cabinet in 2008-2012, evaluated the “Farmer” initiative.

 The conservative MP added that if the “Farmers” wish to investigate various potentially illegal influences, he has proposals, what else could be added to the investigation’s goals.